In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 No copywriter around to help you with that?

-Thanks to that you can also repurpose existing resources, like product docs or how-to guides to save your team time.
+Thanks to that, you can also repurpose existing resources, like product docs or how-to guides, to save both your customers and team time.

 A/B test app messages to maximize user engagement